 Early on, I treated these configuration files as write-only repositories of code snippets.
 As a result, they were difficult to reason about so I didn't try to change them too often.
 They were 'code' in the deepest sense of the word - I never intended them to read well.
 As such, the few times a friend or colleague would ask about a particular piece of behavior while pairing, it was almost impossible to discuss with colleagues - the configuration itself was a lousy example.

 What if, with a little reorganization, we could document intent, in a human readable format, and provide executable examples from which our actualy-on-disk dotfiles could be generated?

-Enter Babel; a sub-system of Emacs' org-mode which allows us to embed code blocks inside of natural language documents.
+Enter Emacs' Babel package; a sub-system of Emacs org-mode which allows us to embed code blocks inside of natural language documents.
 Exporting the code is great, but what about the reader's experience?
 Naturally, emacs handles the display of org-mode documents rather well.
 When working with the dotfiles org-mode document, one has access to all of the normal Emacs and org-mode document editing features: org's easy to use document syntax, section/hader folding, search, etc. But what about our non-emacs friends?
-Github and Gitlab have us covered.
+Popular git forges like Github and Gitlab have us covered.
 In addition to markdown, org-mode tends to be supported as a source format for documentation and static HTML generation on popular code hosting platforms.
 As a result, the woven/human-readable version of the dotfiles render rather well.